apache/druid/docs/operations/basic-cluster-tuning.md

 - Heap: `(0.5GB * number of CPU cores) + (2 * total size of lookup maps) + druid.cache.sizeInBytes`
 - Direct Memory: `(druid.processing.numThreads + druid.processing.numMergeBuffers + 1) * druid.processing.buffer.sizeBytes`

 The Historical will use any available free system memory (i.e., memory not used by the Historical JVM and heap/direct memory buffers or other processes on the system) for memory-mapping of segments on disk.
-For better query performance, you will want to ensure a good (`free system memory` / `druid.server.maxSize`) ratio so that a greater proportion of segments can be kept in memory.
+For better query performance, you will want to ensure a good (`free system memory` / total size of all `druid.segmentCache.locations`) ratio so that a greater proportion of segments can be kept in memory.

 #### Segment sizes matter